AradAshrafi/Motion-Detection-And-Object-Tracking/README.md

-using openCV to detect motion and make reactive video objectives : 1 - separate background and foreground
+using openCV to detect motion and make reactive video

+objectives :
+- [X] separate background and foreground
-             2 - make added objects(effects) stop when it reaches foreground border(which are falling from top) 3 - work with both web cam(online) and local dataset (offline) 4 - save everything that happens during reaction into an output file
+- [X] make added objects(effects) stop when it reaches foreground border(which are falling from top)
+- [X] work with both web cam(online) and local dataset (offline)
+- [X] save everything that happens during reaction into an output file